Is interpolation benign for random forest regression?

-\textbf{Contributions} In this paper, we study the trade-off between interpolation and consistency for several types of random forest algorithms.
-Theoretically, we prove that interpolation regimes and consistency cannot be achieved simultaneously for non-adaptive centered random forests (Section \ref{sec:CRF}).
-The major problems in combining interpolation and consistency arise from empty cells in tree partitions.
-Therefore, we study {Centered RF which do not take into account empty cells (in Section \ref{sec:CRF})} as well as Kernel Random Forests (KeRF) that are built by averaging over all connected data points (Section \ref{sec:KeRF}).
-By neglecting empty cells, these methods are consistent for larger tree depths, which unfortunately does not meet the strict interpolation requirement.
-Since adaptivity seems to be the cornerstone to bring together interpolation and consistency, we study the interpolating Median RF, which is proved to be consistent in a noiseless scenario (Section \ref{sec:AdaCRF}).
-Numerical experiments show that Breiman random forests are consistent and interpolate exactly, when the whole data set is used to build each tree (Section \ref{sec:BreimanRF}).
-If bootstrap is used instead, we numerically show that Breiman random forests are consistent but do not interpolate anymore: however each weak learner in the forest is inconsistent while being an interpolator.
-Finally, we prove that the volume of the interpolation zone for an infinite Breiman RF (without bootstrap) tends to 0 at a polynomial rate in the number of samples $n$ and an exponential rate in the dimension $d$ (Section \ref{sec:BreimanRF}).
-This supports the idea that the decay of the interpolation volume is fast enough to retrieve consistency despite interpolation.
-All proofs are given in Appendix \ref{sec:proofs} and all details of the experiments are given in Appendix \ref{sec:exp_setting}.
+\textbf{Contributions and outline} In this paper, we study the trade-off between interpolation and consistency {in the context of regression}, \replace{}{for different types of RF: \begin{itemize} \item Centered RF (Section \ref{sec:CRF}).
+We prove theoretically that interpolation regimes and consistency cannot be achieved simultaneously for non-adaptive centered RF .
+The major problem arises from empty cells in tree partitions.
+Therefore, we also study a slightly modified Centered RF that does not take into account empty cells; \item Kernel RF (Section \ref{sec:KeRF}).
+We then study a more refined version of the CRF, the Kernel Random Forest (KeRF), built by averaging over all connected data points.
+By neglecting empty cells, this method is consistent for larger tree depths, but does not meet the exact interpolation requirement yet; \item Median RF (Section \ref{sec:AdaCRF}).
+Since adaptivity seems to be the cornerstone to conciliate interpolation and consistency, we study the interpolating Median RF, which is proved to be consistent \replace{}{in the exact interpolation regime .
+For the first time, it is shown that the averaging effect of the feature randomization inside RF (without boostrap) is sufficient to "average the noise out" (interpolating trees being sensitive to the noise), i.e.\ to decrease the variance towards 0.
+The bias of interpolating trees can be still classically controlled;} \item Breiman RF (Section \ref{sec:BreimanRF}).
+Numerical experiments show that Breiman RF are consistent when exactly interpolating, i.e.\ when the whole data set is used to build each fully-grown tree (no bootstrap).
+It seems that the key randomization mechanism at work in RF is sufficient to reach consistency in spite of interpolation.
+Finally, we prove that the volume of the interpolation zone (where noise sensitivity is maximum) for an infinite Breiman RF tends to 0 at an exponential rate in the dimension $d$.
+This supports the idea that the decay of the interpolation volume could be fast enough to retrieve consistency despite interpolation. \end{itemize} }

+{Please refer to Figure \ref{fig:contribution_summary} for an overview of theoretical contributions.} All proofs and details on numerical experiments are given in Appendix \ref{sec:proofs} and \ref{sec:exp_setting}.